ematabaro/hello-world/README.md

 Here I am, the challenger.
 It is not my goal.
-It is my of life.
+It is my way of life.
 Just never give up.